Stono/helm-test/README.md

 You can have helm-test run every time it detects a change in your chart by simply doing `helm-test --watch`

+### Running in parallel

+You can get significant improvements in performance by using mochas `--parallel` by doing `helm-test --parallel`.
+Please note that `.only` will not work.

+Please also note that this will use `NCPU-1` for threads, if you're also using `istioctl` and `kubeval`, that can spawn a lot of sub processes!

+### Failing fast

+By default, all tests will run and then report back.
+You can fail on the first test failure by doing `helm-test --bail`.

+### Debugging

+Set `export LOG_LEVEL=debug` to see more info about what `helm-test` is doing.

 ## License

 Copyright (c) 2022 Karl Stoney